MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 ## Tips and troubleshooting

-* Alerts can only be set on gauges, KPIs and cards.
-* If you are unable to set an alert for a gauge, KPI, or card, contact your system administrator for help.
+* If you are unable to set an alert for a gauge, KPI, or card, contact your tenant administrator for help.
 Sometimes alerts are turned off or unavailable for your dashboard or for specific types of dashboard tiles.
 * Alerts only work on data that is refreshed.
 They do not work on static data.
 Most of the samples supplied by Microsoft are static.
-* *Consumers* don't create their own dashboards, *designers* create dashboards and share them with consumers.
-The ability to receive and view shared content requires a Power BI Pro or Premium license.
-For more information, read [Which license do I have?](end-user-license.md)
+* The ability to receive and view shared content requires a Power BI Pro or Premium license.
+For more information, read [Which license do I have?](end-user-license.md).
+* Alerts can be set on visuals created from streaming datasets that are pinned from a report to a dashboard.
+Alerts can't be set on streaming tiles created directly on the dashboard using **Add tile** > **Custom streaming data**.

 ## Clean up resources